Genuine and spurious (non-)ergodicity in single particle tracking: Genuine Ergodicity breaking

 \section{Genuine Ergodicity breaking}

 The MSI-TAMSD criterion (\ref{eq-msi-tamsd}) not only reveals spurious (non-)ergodicity in systems where the MSD-TAMSD criterion (\ref{eq-msd-tamsd}) fails, but is also effective for systems exhibiting genuine ergodicity breaking.
-In this Section, we consider the continuous time random walk (CTRW), one of the most fundamental model describing anomalous diffusion \cite{mont1965,metz2000,comp1996,hilfer1995,wong,klablushle,hughes}.
+In this section, we consider the CTRW, one of the most fundamental models describing anomalous diffusion \cite{mont1965,metz2000,comp1996,hilfer1995,wong,klablushle,hughes}.

 For the sake of simplicity, we consider a one-dimensional uncoupled CTRW, where random steps are separated by random waiting times.
 The jump lengths and waiting times are independent random variables, each drawn identically from their respective distributions, and the jump lengths are assumed to have finite variance.
 In the subordination framework \cite{feller,bochner}, the CTRW can be interpreted as the interplay of two distinct random processes, $x(t)=x(n(t))$.
 The parent process $x(n)$ represents a simple random walk with discrete steps, while the directing process (or subordinator) $n(t)$ acts as a renewal counting process that determines the random number of steps taken up to the physical time $t$.
 The associated MSD and MSI satisfy \cite{soko2008,metz2014,soko2011}